-• For all students, implementation of all three tiers of the Multi-Tiered System of Supports ("MTSS") with Social Emotional, Behavioral and Academic Intervention.
+- For all students, implementation of all three tiers of the Multi-Tiered System of Supports ("MTSS") with Implementation of the core model will ensure students have the experience of a small school environment on a large middle school campus.
+The core will be the support system for students on the academic and behavioral level. - Implementation of all three tiers of the Multi-Tier System of Supports in Literacy, Math, English Language Development and Special Education. - For all English Learners, both Designated and Integrated ELD instruction everyday throughout the school day. - For English Learners and Special Education students, Academic Interventions include programs and progress monitoring in Literacy, Math, English Language Development and Special Education - For students below grade level and Special Education students, programs for students requiring additional enrichment and intervention support, including Literacy Enrichment, Math Foundations, individualized tutoring, classroom push-in and co-teaching models and small strategic groupings - For all students, an Advisory program to prepare them with the tools and behaviors to succeed in high school, college, leadership and life covering topics such as: academic preparation, promotion of college awareness, developing strong peer relationships, developing life skills in

-- For all English Learners, both Designated and Integrated ELD instruction everyday throughout the school day. - For English Learners and Special Education students, Academic Interventions include programs and progress monitoring in Literacy, Math, English Language Development and Special Education - For students below grade level and Special Education students, programs for students requiring additional enrichment and intervention support, including Literacy Enrichment, Math Foundations, individualized tutoring, classroom push-in and co-teaching models and small strategic groupings - For all students, an Advisory program to prepare them with the tools and behaviors to succeed in high school, college, leadership and life covering topics such as: academic preparation, promotion of college awareness, developing strong peer relationships, developing life skills in areas such as resilience/grit, growth mindset, organization, communication, health/nutrition and personal finance - For students with social-emotional needs, integrated wraparound services to help address social and non-academic barriers to student learning including small group counseling and individual student counseling - For all students, proactive and positive student behavior management, including various alternatives to suspension - For advanced students, enrichment opportunities including Honors and additional elective courses - For all students, opportunities for students to explore student leadership and other interests through participation in elective courses, student government, after-school programs and clubs - In collaboration with the LAUSD Special Education Local Plan Agency ("SELPA"), Ánimo Ellen Ochoa offers special education services for students with disabilities.
+- areas such as resiliency/grit, growth mindset, organization, communication, health/nutrition and personal finance - For students with social-emotional needs, integrated wraparound services to help address social and non-academic barriers to student learning including small group counseling and individual student counseling - For all students, proactive and positive student behavior management, including various alternatives to suspension - For advanced students, enrichment opportunities including Honors and additional elective courses - For all students, opportunities for students to explore student leadership and other interests through participation in elective courses, student government, after-school programs and clubs - In collaboration with the LAUSD Special Education Local Plan Agency ("SELPA"), Ánimo Legacy offers special education services for students with disabilities.
 The programs are designed to foster a high-quality program for students with special education needs.
-Additionally, our special education programs cultivate collaboration between general and special education teachers to guarantee that students with disabilities are integrated into the Charter School to the maximum extent possible to allow them full access to all programs.
+Additionally, our special education programs cultivate collaboration between general and special education teachers to guarantee that students with disabilities are integrated into the school to the maximum extent possible to allow them full access to all programs. Ánimo Legacy offers the full spectrum of special education services for students classified as autistic, intellectually disabled, or emotionally disturbed.
+The programs are designed to foster a high-quality program for students with special education needs.
+Additionally, our special education programs cultivate collaboration between general and special education teachers to guarantee that students with disabilities are integrated into the school to the maximum extent possible to allow them full access to all programs.